Yusuf-S/paper/paper.md

 Particle size was measured using a PCASP (Bloggs et al 2004).

 Jones et al (1998) conducted several studies in this region but continental-scale measurements had not previously been made.

+A large uncertainty in modelling BBOA is the extent to which measurements in the literature can be applied at a regional scale.